amberbiology/scribl/paper/paper.md

-install and run, as well as supporting the tagging of literature records and web-based curation. `scribl` allows a researcher or group of researchers, to rapidly build and visualize important relationships useful for understanding the celluar and systems biology within a chosen subdomain.
+install and run, as well as supporting the tagging of literature records and web-based curation. `scribl` allows a researcher or group of researchers, to rapidly build and visualize important relationships useful for understanding the cellular and systems biology within a chosen subdomain.
 In fact our main use-case for `scribl` was the building of a relationship database of neurodegenerative disease pathways for the frontotemporal degeneration (FTD) research community.